Helping millions of people navigate the world of technology.

 Step 3: Select all folders and delete them.

-Next, clear Recycle Bin too.
+Next, clear the Recycle Bin, too.
 Follow the steps below to fix syncing issues on the Teams Android app.

-Step 2: Select Storage & cache menu and select Clear cache.
+Step 2: Select the Storage & cache menu and choose Clear cache.

 Step 1: Open the Microsoft Teams app on the desktop.